-BANDCAMP, the digital storefront and streaming music platform used by hundreds of thousands of artists and thousands of record labels, have announced that they will be waiving their revenue share on sales made this Friday 20th March.
+BANDCAMP, the digital storefront and streaming music platform used by hundreds of thousands of artists and thousands of record labels, have announced that they will be waiving their revenue share on sales once again this Friday 1st May.

 “For many artists, a single day of boosted sales can mean the difference between being able to pay rent or not,” Ethan Diamond, the CEO and co-founder of Bandcamp, writes.
 “Still, we consider this just a starting point.
 Musicians will continue to feel the effects of lost touring income for many months to come, so we’re also sharing some ideas below on how fans can support the artists they love and how artists can give fans new, creative ways to provide support.”